Objective diameter: 45 mm

 Excellent central sharpness and contrast, nice bright image.
 Off-axis sharpness is a bit disappointing, it deteriorates from about 60% outwards towards the edge of the image.

 There is quite a bit of rectilinear distortion, but (consequently) very little globe effect; nice, easy and relaxed panning.

 There is also quite a bit of field curvature.
 This is clearly NOT a flat field binocular.

 Stray-light suppression appears very good, almost no veiling glare, very little reflections.
 Almost no spikes.

-CA: there is CA, to me it is clearly visible even at the center of the image, further out it is even more pronounced.
-Comparing the Zulu to to other “subprime” binos with ED glass, e.g. the Vortex Razor 8×42 and the Kowa Genesis 8.5×44: the Kowa shows clearly less CA, the Razor shows similar amounts as the Zulu.
+CA: there is quite a bit of CA, even at the center of the image, further out it is even more pronounced.
+Comparing the Zulu to to other “subprime” binos with ED glass, e.g. the Vortex Razor 8×42 and the Kowa Genesis 8.5×44: the Kowa shows much less CA, and also the Razor shows less.

-Color fidelity (paper test acc. to W. Schön): very good.
+Color fidelity (paper test acc. to W. Schön) is good.
 Natural colors in field use.

-This is an expensive bino, but it’s overall optical and mechanical performance is impressive and puts the Zulu in the upper range of quality binoculars.
-The image is bright and despite clearly visible CA quite sharp and rich in contrast.
-But flat-field enthusiasts and people sensitive to CA might not get happy with the Zulu.
+This is an expensive bino, but it’s overall optical and mechanical performance is quite qood.
+The image is bright and despite clearly visible CA quite sharp and rich in contrast; edge sharpness could clearly be better.
+Flat-field enthusiasts and people sensitive to CA might not get happy with the Zulu.

 The Maven B2 also comes in the two configurations 9×45 and 11×45; their shape (apart form armour) and weight is similar to the Zulus, their length is identical, and some of the specs, e.g. eye relief, field of view etc. appear the same.
 Are they in essence the same binos ?